Secure Your Deck with the Right Bolts

 Using Lag Screws and Bolts for Building Decks

-You must know what you’re drilling your lag screws into.
-As mentioned, a rim joist is the ideal part of a building to drill them into, but there’s not always a rim joist to attach to when you’re building a deck.
-Avoid attaching your lag screws into a building’s drywall or fiberboard, as these materials won’t be strong enough to support the weight of the deck and those standing on it — you’re just asking for the deck to collapse.
+You must know what you're drilling your lag screws into.
+As mentioned, a rim joist is the ideal part of a building to drill them into, but there's not always a rim joist to attach to when you're building a deck.
+Avoid attaching your lag screws to a building's drywall or fiberboard, as these materials won't be strong enough to support the weight of the deck and those standing on it — it will eventually collapse.

 Lag screws are fairly inexpensive, which is a bonus.
 But be sure to get stainless steel or hot-dipped galvanized screws for optimal performance.
-You can invest a little bit more to get lag screws that require no pre-drilled holes.
+Invest a little more to get lag screws requiring no pre-drilled holes.
 These special lag screws often have washers attached to their heads.
-Also, if you can get behind the rim joist of the house, you can use through-bolts as an alternative to lag screws.
+Also, if you can get behind the house's rim joist, you can use through bolts as an alternative to lag screws.
 Use carriage bolts to secure your deck to the house, then secure the carriage bolt in place by attaching a washer and nut on the opposite side of the rim joist.

 Never use nails to attach a deck to a rim joist, as nails can’t offer the stability needed to hold the deck, much less people standing on top of it.